 Thousands of Euros

-2019 2018
+2020 2019

-Between 1 and 2 years 71,476 77,509
+Between 1 and 2 years 73,875 71,476

-Between 2 and 5 years 137,930 289,442
+Between 2 and 5 years 93,643 137,930

-More than 5 years 22,500 27,936
+More than 5 years 18,000 22,500

-· 231,906 394,887
+- 185,518 231,906

 Some of these contracts contain financial covenant clauses.
-At 31 December 2019 and 2018 the Group complies with these requirements.
+At 31 December 2020 and 2019 the Group complies with these requirements.

-On 26 July 2019, the Group Parent company, Vidrala S.A., placed a commercial paper programme on the Spanish Alternative Fixed Income Market (MARF), with a maximum limit of Euros 100 million.
+On July 26, 2020, the Group Parent company, Vidrala S.A., placed a commercial paper programme on the Spanish Alternative Fixed Income Market (MARF), with a maximum limit of Euros 150 million.
 The programme is for one year, renewable annually.
 Through this programme, the Company may issue commercial paper with terms of between 3 and 730 days.
 Rates will be set according to supply and demand upon issuance, which will depend on market conditions, the time structure of the yield curve, and the investor appreciation or interest in the issuer's credit rating.
-Interest rates on the Company's commercial paper issued in 2019 ranged from 0.00% to 0.16% p.a., excluding the placement fee.
-Commercial paper issued as at 31 December 2019 amounted to Euros 100 million and related to four issues carried out between September and December 2019 and maturing between January and June 2020.
-In these conditions, the Company expects to meet the maturities of these issues in 2020 via the issuance of new securities, gradually attempting to optimise the term and interest rate structure and further diversifying its funding sources.
-The Group had sufficient liquidity at year-end 2019 in the form of immediately available, undrawn long-term bank borrowings to meet all its maturities.
+Interest rates on the Company's commercial paper issued in 2020 ranged from 0.00% to 0.24% p.a., excluding the placement fee.
+The total amount of commercial paper issued in 2020 was Euros 483 million, of which Euros 150 million were pending maturity at 31 December 2020, recognised in the "Other financial liabilities".
+These mature between January and September 2021.
+In these conditions, the Company expects to meet the maturities of these issues in 2021 via the issuance of new securities, gradually attempting to optimise the term and interest rate structure and further diversifying its funding sources.
+Anyway, the Group had sufficient liquidity at year-end 2020 in the form of immediately available. undrawn long-term bank borrowings to meet all its maturities.